daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 ## AWS Organizations

 You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.
+You can use it to share resources across your AWS accounts.

 You can centrally control permissions for the accounts in your organization (individual member account, OUs) by using **service control policies** (SCPs).
 SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.